This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Loop diuretics are given after IV fluids to help you urinate more.

-- Daily intake and output helps caregivers keep track of how much you drink and urinate.
-Ask caregivers if they need to measure or collect your urine.
+- Daily intake and output helps healthcare providers keep track of how much you drink and urinate.
+Ask healthcare providers if they need to measure or collect your urine.

 - You will be weighed once a day to check if you are retaining or losing too much fluid.
 Young children will have their weight measured twice daily.